radarseven/Mandrill-Form/README.md

 # Mandrill Form - Statamic Plug-In
-A simple plug-in for [Statamic](http://statamic.com) CMS to enable users to easily create an email form using the [Mandrill](http://mandrillapp.com) API for email delivery.
+A simple plug-in for [Statamic](http://statamic.com) CMS to enable users to easily create an simple form, send an email to a configurable email address using the [Mandrill](http://mandrillapp.com) API for email delivery.

 This is a work in progres.
 Feel free to fork and fix bugs if found!